graalvm/workshops/native-image/containerisation/index.md

 </plugin>
 ```

 So let's build our application.
+From the root folder of the repository, run the following commands:

 ```shell
 cd native-image/containerisation/lab